Milwaukee Battery Says Fully Charged But Not Working: How To Fix It

 Ensure The Battery Is Compatible With The Tool

 To ensure that your Milwaukee battery is compatible with the tool you are using, there are a few key steps to follow.
-First, ensure that your battery is the right voltage and amp-hour rating for the specific tool you are trying to power.
+First, ensure your battery has the right voltage and amp-hour rating for the specific tool you are trying to power.
 Different tools may have different requirements, so it’s important to check this.

 Look at the battery itself and check for any visible damage or wear.
 If there is any, it may be affecting the battery’s performance.
-Properly inserting the battery into the tool is also crucial, so double-check that it is securely in place.
+Properly inserting the battery testing into the tool is also crucial, so double-check that it is securely in place.

 Clean the battery terminals and contacts with a soft cloth or brush to remove any dirt or corrosion that may interfere with the connection.
 This can sometimes solve the issue.
 Try charging the battery again, using a compatible charger, and following the manufacturer’s instructions.